chaosraine/codge/src/site/notes/20-29 🌀 Draíocht/23 Herbs and Gardening/foraging.md

 For those not in the know, this is a photo of purslane, edible and full of omega 3s on the left, and spurge, toxic and yucky on the right.

 Although embarrassing, this is actually an ideal outcome for a forager.
 I lucked into a situation where an edible plant, and its toxic look-alike are *right* next to each other.
 I wish it were always this easy!

+*I never purport to offer any kind of medical advice, but when it comes to herbal remedies always educate yourself beyond the information on this site.
+I’m learning as I go and nothing on this page should be taken as expertise.
+Especially when it comes to foraging, be careful when identifying unfamiliar plants.*